THE ECC SUSTAINABILITY STANDARD

 COMPOSITE PANEL ASSOCIATION

 The Composite Panel Association (CPA), a nonprofit 501(c)(6) organization founded in 1960, represents the North American composite wood panel and decorative surfaces industries on technical, standards, regulatory, quality assurance and product acceptance matters.
-CPA also operates the ITCC, an internationally-accredited Third Party Certifier (TPC), and the first in the world to be approved by the California Air Resources Board (CARB) for formaldehyde emissions testing and certification of composite panels.
+CPA is committed to advancing the sustainability of industry products for residential, commercial, and industrial uses.

 The Composite Panel Association is committed to advancing and certifying the sustainability of industry products for residential, commercial and industrial uses.

-For more information about the ECC Program, contact Gary Heroux.
+For more information about the ECC Program, contact Ed Deomano.